keanehauck/keanehauck.github.io/README.txt

 colors for the background and other variables are stored in both _color-base.scss for the general background and _variables.scss for the other colors. post colors are in _posts.scss.

+page footer is stored in footer.html bottom-margin (default was 30px.)

+in the html file, the style sheet thingy in CSS is signified by starting <style> and ending with </style>.

+git token needed permissions after a while of writing?
+I changed it in settings, but confused